devbis/hass_usb_co2/README.md

 ## Supported Devices

-This component is compatible with Dadget/Holtek USB CO₂ meters using HID protocol.
+This component is compatible with Dadget/Masterkit MT8057S USB CO₂ meters based on ZyAura ZG01 module using HID protocol

 ## Installation